 - Eating an additional serving of vegetables or fruits can lower the risk of heart disease by 4%.7

 A FULL DAY OF EATING HEALTHY

-With a little planning, it is very possible to eat the recommended 7-10 vegetables and fruit servings in a day for adults:
+Canada's Food Guide recommends eating plenty of vegetables and fruits.
+With a little planning, it is very possible to eat more vegetables and fruits every day:3

 - Breakfast: Raisins in cereal